-One of the few LGBT History Month events in February which tackled the controversial theme of Religion, Belief and Philosophy head on was a performance of a play written and performed in an Anglican Church in Manchester by Jo Clifford, a trans Christian actor portraying Jesus as a trans woman.
+One of the few LGBT History Month events in February which tackled the controversial theme of Religion, Belief and Philosophy head on was a performance of a play written and performed by Jo Clifford, a trans Christian actor portraying Jesus as a trans woman.

 I first became aware of the one-person show called The Gospel According To Jesus Queen of Heaven in 2009 when the play’s opening night in Glasgow was attended by about 300 demonstrators.
 Roman Catholics joined evangelical Christians for a two-hour protest during which they waved placards and sang hymns.
 I was intrigued and saddened by this, not least because Catholics and Evangelicals are not natural allies historically – each group has condemned the other in the past as being not truly Christian.
 But such is the strength of feeling around LGBT issues among some people of faith that their opposition can bring them together in ways that ecumenism and interfaith work cannot.

 Then in 2011 I had the pleasure of taking part in an intimate gathering at which Jo Clifford performed excerpts from the play.
 It was a deeply moving and inspiring performance.
 She explained:

 When I was a boy, I was taught that when Jesus came down to earth as a human being, he took on board all human experience.

 So why not the experience of a transsexual woman?

 And if he did, what would he say?

 So when I heard that the play would be staged in full at St Chrysostom’s Church in Manchester in February, I had to go, and it was well worth the trip.